hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

     `urb`other`m30

->*... or even create and use them with PyKX objects."*
+>*... or even create and use them with PyKX objects."* - Eloy Projection

 ```python